From the Lagrange Triangle to the Figure Eight Choreography: Proof of Marchal's Conjecture: Acknowledgments

 \section{Acknowledgments}

 We would like to thank A. Chenciner, J. F\'{e}joz, R. Montgomery and C. Sim\'{o} for fruitful discussions.
-R. Calleja was partially supported by UNAM-PAPIIT under grant No. IN 103423.
-O. H\'{e}not was supported by the Fondation Math\'{e}matique Jacques Hadamard.
-J.-P. Lessard was supported by NSERC.
-J. D. Mireles James was partially supported by NSF under grant No. DMS 2307987.
+R.~Calleja was partially supported by UNAM-PAPIIT under grants No. IN 103423 and IN 104725.
+O.~H\'{e}not was supported by ANR under project No. CAPPS: ANR-23-CE40-0004-01, and by NSTC under grant No. 115-2115-M-002-001-MY2.
+J.-P.~Lessard was supported by NSERC.
+J.~D.~Mireles~James was partially supported by NSF under grant No. DMS 2307987.